Stonal-shichenzi/MoreAdvancementsPlus/README.md

 Just an extension for [More Advancements](https://github.com/MC-Tiny-Block/More_Advancements).
-And see as
+And see as [this video](https://www.bilibili.com/video/BV1wQSSBvEFe).